kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 <img src=at01-spline.png width=600>

-Final view:
+Final view of the surface estimates:

 <img src=at01-final.png width=600>

-There are some statistics here that indicate that the precision is ~ 5 cm.
+There are some statistics here that indicate that the precision for an individual arc is ~ 5 cm.
+Remember that since we have nearly 300 measurements per day, the ability to measure tides with this system is much much better than that.

 We are working on removing inter-frequency biases.
 Some of the bias is simply due to the phase center - but we also want to be be careful to take into account surface changes (ice to water, e.g.)

 <PRE>
 Freq  Bias  Sigma   NumObs